Turkish makam: Tetrachords (dörtlüler) and pentachords (beşliler)

-There are also 6 basic pentachords with the same names with a tone (T) appended.
+There are also six basic pentachords with the same names with a tone (T) appended.

 It is worth keeping in mind that these patterns can be transposed to any note in the scale, so that the tonic A (Dügâh) of the Hicaz tetrachord, for example, can be moved up a major second (9 commas) to B (Bûselik), or in fact to any other note.
 The other notes of the tetrachord, of course, are also transposed along with the tonic, allowing the pattern to preserve its character.

 Basic makam theory

 A makam, more than simply a selection of notes and intervals, is essentially a guide to compositional structure: any composition in a given makam will move through the notes of that makam in a more or less ordered way.
-This pattern is known in Turkish as seyir (meaning basically, "route"), and there are three types of seyir:
+This pattern is known in Turkish as seyir (meaning, "route"), and there are three types of seyir: